×

 When we asked people about industries and career opportunities in Parma, they reponded:

 "Foreigners in Parma often work in the hospitality industry, such as in restaurants, hotels, and bars.
 They may also find employment in the retail sector, working in shops and stores.
 Other popular jobs for foreigners include teaching English, working in factories, and providing administrative support.
-Additionally, many foreigners find work in the agricultural sector, such as in vineyards and farms," said one expat who made the move to Parma.
+Additionally, many foreigners find work in the agricultural sector, such as in vineyards and farms," commented one expat who made the move to Parma.

 What is life like in Parma?